lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 1. If received the certificate, check that the validity periods and the subject and issuer fields match.
-Verify the signatures using the new root CA key (which the verifier has locally).
+Verify the signatures using the new trusted CA key (which the verifier has locally).

 1. If all checks were successful, securely store the old trust anchor information and validate the signer's certificate.